Make it work first, before you make it work fast

 give some methods for optimizing.
 What I am looking for is how to factor out optimization.
 If in CategoryCpp

-we'd be looking for a class which captures the optimization decisions.
-Can't do that in CeePlusPlus
+, we'd be looking for a class that captures the optimization decisions.
+We can't do that in CeePlusPlus

 . -- JamesCrook

-Complex optimizations often require radical rework of code.
+Complex optimisations often require radical rework of code.

-Orthodox computer languages lack a flexible way to specify optimizations orthogonally to the actual code.
-Ability to specify functions as 'inline' and compiler switches such as optimize for speed/space are the only two examples that spring to mind.
-Until compilers expose their optimization techniques to users better, it will be very hard to implement optimization as a factor.
+Orthodox computer languages lack a flexible way to specify optimisations orthogonally to the actual code.
+Ability to specify functions as 'inline' and compiler switches such as optimise for speed/space are the only two examples that spring to mind.
+Until compilers expose their optimisation techniques to users better, it will be very hard to implement optimisation as a factor.